The sub-Riemannian geometry of screw motions with constant pitch: Abstract

 \section{Abstract}

 We consider a family of Riemannian manifolds $M$ such that for each unit speed geodesic $\gamma $ of $M$ there exists a distinguished bijective correspondence $L$ between infinitesimal translations along $\gamma $ and infinitesimal rotations around it.
 The simplest examples are $\mathbb{R}^{3}$ , $S^{3}$ and hyperbolic $3$-space, with $L$ defined in terms of the cross product.
-Such an $L$ exists even if the codimension of $\gamma $ is not equal to $2$, for instance when $M$ is a connected compact semisimple Lie group, like $SO\left( n\right) $ and $SU\left( n\right) $, or its non-compact dual, or Euclidean space acted on transitively by some group which is contained properly in the full group of rigid motions.
+More generally, $M$ is a connected compact semisimple Lie group, or its non-compact dual, or Euclidean space acted on transitively by some group which is contained properly in the full group of rigid motions.

 Let $G$ be the identity component of the isometry group of $M$.
-A curve in $ G $ may be thought of as a motion of a body in $M$ with reference state at a point in $M$.
-For $\lambda \in \mathbb{R}$ (the pitch), we define a left invariant distribution $\mathcal{D}^{\lambda }$ on $G$ in such a way that a curve in $G$ is always tangent to $\mathcal{D}^{\lambda }$ if, at each instant, at the infinitesimal level, translating the body along a direction entails rotating it according to $\lambda L$ around that direction.

-We give conditions for the controllability of the control system on $G$ determined by $\mathcal{D}^{\lambda }$ and find explicitly all the geodesics of the natural sub-Riemannian structure on $\left( G,\mathcal{D}^{\lambda }\right) $.
-We also study a similar system on $\mathbb{R}^{7}\rtimes SO\left( 7\right) $ with $L$ involving the octonionic cross product.
-In the appendix we give a friendly presentation of the non-compact dual of a compact classical group, as a set of \textquotedblleft small rotations\textquotedblright .
+A curve in $G$ may be thought of as a motion of a body in $M$.
+Given $\lambda \in \mathbb{R}$, we define a left invariant distribution on $G$ accounting for infinitesimal roto-translations of $M$ of pitch $\lambda $.
+We give conditions for the controllability of the associated control system on $G$ and find explicitly all the geodesics of the natural sub-Riemannian structure.
+We also study a similar system on $ \mathbb{R}^{7}\rtimes SO\left( 7\right) $ involving the octonionic cross product.
+In an appendix we give a friendly presentation of the non-compact dual of a compact classical group, as a set of \textquotedblleft small rotations\textquotedblright.